-Amongst the key purposes behind the implementation of ETIAS for US citizens lie the prevention and protection of public health for European nationals and residents as well as American visitors.
+Amongst the key purposes behind the implementation of ETIAS for U.S. citizens lies the prevention and protection of public health for European nationals and residents as well as American visitors.

 Disease transmission can be largely reduced thanks to the prescreening of visitors planning a trip to the European Union before they depart towards their final destination.

-Up until the present, travelers holding a passport from a country adhered to the European Visa Waiver program, such as the US, are able to visit the European Schengen countries without having to apply for a visa.
+Travelers holding a passport from a country adhered to the European Visa Waiver program, such as the U.S., are able to visit the European Schengen countries without having to apply for a visa.

 Visitors from visa liberalization countries can currently enter the EU just by showing their passport at the Schengen borders.
 Therefore, authorities presently have no way of knowing the state of these passengers’ health nor whether they pose a health risk to the EU prior to their arrival.

 With the launch of the ETIAS visa waiver at the end of 2022, an extra layer of protection will be added to fill this information gap.
-American travelers planning a trip to Europe will have to apply for an ETIAS travel authorization prior to their departure towards the EU.
+American travelers will maintain visa-free privileges but will have to apply for an ETIAS travel authorization prior to visiting the Schengen Area.

 ETIAS Assesses EU Visitor’s Health Status